gurjotsingh4398/Rasberry-Pi-Bot2/README.md

-Rasberry-Pi-Bot made using Help of Node.js, Socket.io, and other npm modules.
+Rasberry-Pi-Bot made using Help of Node.js(Express Server), Socket.io, and other npm modules.